MANUALS: TRACK & FIELD

 The highest ranked contestant will be placed in the lane in the center of the track.
 Lanes will be filled by alternating either side of the number-one ranked athlete.
 This will be (4-5-3-6-2-7-1-8) according to the number of individuals or teams in the heat.

 Relay personnel may be changed after the meet has begun.
-Substitutes must come from the six names on the original relay entry.
+Substitutes must come from the eight names on the original relay entry.

 Scratches at the state qualifying meet will count as an event.
 Scratches at the state meet also will count as an event.